 What is an Ankle Fracture?

-An ankle fracture is a very common injury where one or more bones (those that make up the ankle joint) break.
+An ankle fracture is a very common injury where one or more bones break.
 It can involve anything from small bone cracks to severe breaks that pierce the skin.
-Sometimes, the ligaments may also be damaged worsening the injury.
-Some ankle fractures are not that severe and may only require non-surgical treatment such as casting and rest, but severe ankle fractures may require actual surgery.
+However, the ligaments may also be damaged worsening the injury.
+Some ankle fractures are not that severe.
+They may only require non-surgical treatment such as casting and res.
+But severe ankle fractures may require actual surgery.

-Ankles are prone to injury since the feet and ankles contain more than one-quarter of all the bones in your body and they support the entire body.
+Ankles are prone to injury.
+Feet and ankles contain more than one-quarter of all the bones in your body.
+Therfore, they support the entire body.
 Ankle fractures are often caused by rolling or twisting of the ankle, tripping or falling or during sports activities, and motor vehicle accidents.

 What Are The Symptoms Of Ankle Fractures?

-Ankles fractures are seen most often in athletes and people who are physically active but can occur from any number of injuries.
-Not all patients experience the same type of symptoms of ankle fractures considering that they vary depending on the severity and type of injury.
-Patients with mild fractures may experience mild pain, discomfort while some with very severe fractures may see a broken bone pop out of the skin, thus needing immediate surgery since it can cut off circulation to the foot and leg.
-If you are unsure of the severity of your injury, watch out for the following symptoms:
+Ankles fractures are seen most often in athletes and people who are physically active.
+However, can occur from any number of injuries.
+Not all patients experience the same type of symptoms though.
+Considering that they vary depending on the severity and type of injury.
+Patients with mild fractures though have reported pain and discomfort.
+While some with very severe fractures may see a broken bone pop out of the skin.
+Thus, needing immediate surgery.
+The following symptoms indicate severity, such as: